 Early Years Foundation Stage

-In line with the aims of the Early Years framework, the EYFS curriculum at St Oswald’s CE gives a high priority to developing children’s language and vocabulary skills and encourage this through planned activities based on a range of high-quality texts.
+Aligned with the Early Years framework, the EYFS curriculum at St. Oswald’s CE prioritises developing children’s language and vocabulary skills through planned activities based on high-quality texts.

-We implement a curriculum that is progressive from the beginning of their school journey in nursery until they finish in Year 6.
-Through the EYFS curriculum programme we strive to deliver activities and experiences that will help them flourish within all 7 areas of development.
-We ensure that each area of the Early Year’s curriculum has the same importance given to it as mathematics and literacy, as we feel this is fundamental in enabling all children to gain ‘real-life’ experiences.
+We implement a progressive curriculum from nursery through Year 6.
+The EYFS curriculum program delivers activities and experiences to help children flourish in all seven areas of development.
+We ensure that each area of the Early Year’s curriculum is valued equally, alongside mathematics and literacy, to provide children with essential 'real-life' experiences.

-The Early Years curriculum at St Oswald’s CE is taught through a range of texts that are linked to a half termly theme.
-This provides a language rich environment which strengthens speech and language development for all.
-At the beginning of each theme, children have opportunity to engage in pre-learning activities.
-Discussions allow them to begin to develop their own curiosity surrounding a particular topic and demonstrate what they already know.
-This informs the programme of study and ensures that lessons are relevant, taking account of children’s different starting points.
-Our early years children are provided with the knowledge they need at the beginning of a new topic and have opportunities to continually refer back to this through the use of a floor book.
-Throughout the theme staff will use high quality questioning that will that challenge the children to think and overcome any obstacles to their learning.
+The Early Years curriculum at St. Oswald’s CE is enriched with a range of texts linked to half-termly themes, creating a language-rich environment that enhances speech and language development.
+At the start of each theme, children engage in pre-learning activities, fostering their curiosity and allowing them to demonstrate their existing knowledge.
+This approach informs our program of study, ensuring lessons are relevant and considerate of children’s different starting points.
+Our early years children receive foundational knowledge at the beginning of each new topic, with opportunities to revisit this through the use of a floor book.
+Throughout the theme, staff employ high-quality questioning to challenge children, helping them to think critically and overcome learning obstacles.
+Lessons inspire pupils to develop their curiosity, creativity, and scientific reasoning through awe-inspiring experiences.

-Our staff are committed to continuing professional development, allowing them to develop their own subject knowledge and become better Early Years practitioners for the benefit of our children.
+Our staff are dedicated to ongoing professional development, enhancing their subject knowledge to become better Early Years practitioners for the benefit of our children.

 The development of early language is supported through the delivery of the Nuffield Early Language Intervention and WellComm taught by highly skilled and experienced practitioners.